hikeventures/hikeventures.github.io/_posts/best/2017-07-31-best-flash-sony.markdown

   - flash
 layout: post
 ---
-In this blog post I want to show you [my selection](#the-best-flash-for-sony-cameras) of the best flash which I would consider to buy for my Sony a7.
+In this blog post I want to show you [my selection](#the-best-flash-for-sony-cameras) of the best compact flash which I would consider to buy for my Sony a7.

 The flash in this post can also be used on the Sony a9 or a6500 since they share the same hotshoe.
 A flash can be useful in various situations, for example to get a more balanced color during daylight or as a controller for other flash lights.